 This dog grooming tip is an important one.
 It can mean the difference between a painful ear infection or not.

-This dog grooming tip is really three fold.
 Follow all three processes during the bath to keep water out of ears.

 In your dog grooming equipment you may want to keep some cotton balls.
 Snugly fitting some cotton in the ear can help to keep the water out and the ear healthy.
 A key to getting a nice fit with the cotton in the ear is to work it into a cone shape and insert snugly into the ear small end first.
 If it doesn’t fit snugly then get a larger piece of cotton, shape it and insert it into the ear.